BAMANEE/CollectHumanExperiences/README.md

 ![](https://www.gymlibrary.dev/_images/mountain_car.gif)

 The car is controlled using the left and right arrow of the keyboard.
-The goal is to reach the yellow flag in the top right with the car.
+The goal is to reach the yellow flag in the top right with the car as fast as possible.

 Play 10 time for practice by running
 ```bash